 For ten years he was vice president of The Washington Post Company's new media division, guiding both the newspaper and its sister publication Newsweek into the new century, as well as serving as editor and general manager of Newsweek.com where he won the Distinguished Online Service award from the National Press Club for coverage of 9/11.

-His work in interactive media ranges from the first Lucasfilm computer game and interactive CD-ROMs to Prodigy, America Online and finally the Internet.
-He has received several patents for multimedia storytelling techniques, and is listed in Who’s Who in Science and Engineering.
-In 2007 he was named to the MIN Digital Hall of Fame, and in 2009 he received the World Technology Network Award for Lifetime Achievement in Media and Journalism.
+His work in interactive media ranges from early ground-breaking projects for LucasFilm and Apple to dozens of Internet ventures.
+He has received patents for multimedia storytelling techniques, and is listed in Who’s Who in Science and Engineering.
+He has been named to the Magazine Industry Digital Hall of Fame, and has also received the World Technology Network Award for Lifetime Achievement in Media and Journalism.

-Rogers studied physics and creative writing at Stanford University with additional training in finance and management at the Stanford Business School Executive Program.
+Rogers completed two years as futurist-in-residence for The New York Times and is a columnist for NBC.com.
 He is also a best-selling novelist whose fiction explores the human impact of technology.
 He lives in New York City where he works on book and television projects.

 Celebrity, Media, Future, Technology, Social Media/Networking